-Textbook.
-Lecture notes and homework problems will be posted on the the course website.
+Textbook: Lecture notes and homework problems will be posted on the the course website.

 - I will follow the textbook A First Course in Probability by Sheldon Ross, 9th Edition.
-A digital version is available for rental or purchase by individuals through the Illini Union Bookstore.
-Unfortunately, the publisher has chosen not to license the digital version of this textbooks to libraries and a library copy is not available at this time. - It is okay to use a different edition for studying.
+A digital version is available for rental or purchase by individuals through the Illini Union Bookstore. - It is okay to use a different edition for studying.
 The 8th edition is viewable digitally through the HathiTrust ETAS at this url using uiuc credentials.
 However only one user can view the book at a time, and downloading and printing is not possible. - You can use the freely downloadable book Introduction to Probability by Grinstead & Snell. - or the freely viewable book Introduction to Probability by Blitzstein & Hwang. - The books Introduction to Probability Theory by Hoel, Port and Stone; and Probability and Statistics by Morris DeGroot and Mark Schervish are optional as reference texts.

-Prerequisite.
-Math 241 or the equivalent.
+Prerequisite: Math 241 or the equivalent.
 We will use important topics from calculus, such as infinite series with positive terms (most calculations involve the geometric series and series derived from it), improper integrals and double integrals (change of variables formula, manipulating Gaussian integrals).